Flats Fishing

 Northern Big Flat at Turneffe Atoll - destroyed by dredging

-In conjunction with others, Turneffe Atoll Trust has mapped the essential flats fishing areas at Turneffe and throughout Belize.
+In conjunction with others, Turneffe Atoll Trust (TAT) has mapped the essential flats fishing areas at Turneffe and throughout Belize.
 To protect Belizean jobs and the country’s economic future, TAT is advocating for definitive protection for these essential flats fishing areas.